Waivers of Misrepresentation under INA §237(a)(1)(H) and INA §212(i)

 The Immigration and Naturalization Act forgives certain mistakes such as misrepresentation or fraud.
 This is in accordance with Congress’ intent to unite family and preserve family units.
 The Act has several waivers of inadmissibility in removal proceedings INA §237(a)(1)(H), before USCIS under INA §212(i), and waivers for non-immigrant visas.
 This article will discuss these waivers in detail.
 Call us today if you have been charged with deportability and inadmissibility under the law.

-Waivers of Misrepresentation under INA §237(a)(1)(H):
+Waivers of Misrepresentation Under INA §237(a)(1)(H):

 Immigrants could be charged for deportability under INA §237(a)(1)(A) for committing fraud or misrepresentation when obtaining an immigrant visa or adjustment of status.
 Fraud requires three things: 1) a misrepresentation, 2) of a material fact, and 3) with intent to deceive.
 Matter of G-G-, 7 I%N Dec.
 161, 164 (BIA 1956).
 This misrepresentation may manifest itself in several ways.
 The immigrant must however make such misrepresentation to get a benefit under the Act.
 There are three requirements for the waiver: